 Costa Rica and Germany enjoy a cordial relationship founded on mutual trust.
 Bilateral relations are untroubled and focus mainly on trade and economic exchange, long-standing development cooperation and cooperation on environmental issues and climate protection as well as cultural, scientific and academic relations.

 Germany is one of Costa Rica’s principal trading partners in the European Union.
-In 2014, Costa Rica exported to Germany goods worth just under USD 120 million and imported from Germany goods worth nearly USD 361 million.
+In 2015, Costa Rica exported to Germany goods worth USD 444.8 million and imported from Germany goods worth USD 209.5 million.
 Costa Rica’s principal exports to Germany are bananas, pineapples, coffee and ornamental plants.
-Its main imports from Germany are machinery and chemical and pharmaceutical products.
+Its main imports from Germany are machinery, chemical products and cars including spare parts.

 Negotiations between the EU and six Central American countries – including Costa Rica – on a bi‑regional Association Agreement providing for gradual customs facilitation were concluded in May 2010.
 Costa Rica’s government ratified the agreement in July 2013.
 The Association Agreement’s trade-related articles have been provisionally applied vis-à-vis Costa Rica since 1 October 2013.
 Eight EU member states have not yet ratified the Agreement, in particular its political and social parts.

 In November 2006, the last new commitments were made in San José as part of "traditional" technical and financial cooperation, which was in the process of being phased out.
 Since then, climate protection has evolved into a new priority area of cooperation through Costa Rica’s inclusion in the Federal Government’s International Climate Initiative.
 This lessens the impact of the end of bilateral development cooperation, which is only being continued in the context of regional and so‑called trilateral projects.
 As a pioneer of climate-neutral growth – the current government of President Solís is also continuing to pursue the goal of achieving carbon neutrality by 2021 – Costa Rica is an attractive partner for Germany in testing new forms and methods of international climate cooperation.